 My personal conclusion on the new Ableton Push 3

-I have ordered a Push 3.
 I understand that developing a product and technical parts have their price point but the price tag on the Push 3 stand-alone is very high.
 If I wouldn’t work professionally as an independent Ableton Live coach and independent Max for Live developer, getting a Push 3 would be very hard to justify.
 I am looking forward to play with the Push 3 and to test it to its limits.
 I am very excited about what functionalities and new use cases can be developed via using it in stand-alone mode with my Max for Live devices.

-Video Reviews on Ableton Push 3
+More Video Reviews on Ableton Push 3

 Here is a list of some Ableton Push 3 Video Review: